EMRL/stir/README.md

   -v, --version          Output version information and exit

 Other Options:
-  --slack-test           Test global Slack integration --function-list        Output a list of all functions() --variable-list        Output a list of all variables used by deploy
+  --automate             For unattended deployment, equivalent to -Fuq --slack-test           Test global Slack integration --function-list        Output a list of all functions() --variable-list        Output a list of all variables used by deploy
 ```

 ## How It Works